VOLTTRON/volttron/docs/source/developing-volttron/developing-agents/agent-development-walk-through.rst

 Initialization and Configuration Store Support
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The :ref:`configuration store <Agent-Configuration-Store>` is a powerful feature.
+The :ref:`configuration store <Agent-Configuration-Store-Interface>` is a powerful feature.
 The agent template provides a simple example of setting up default configuration store values and setting up a configuration handler.

 .. code-block:: python